Juror’s exhibit at Wichita Center for the Arts National Fiber Directions Exhibition, March 27 – May 10, 2015.

 In October 2012, I taught three classes at Maiwa Textile Symposium 2012 in Vancouver, Canada: “Greener Indigo” three-day workshop, a one-day design class called “Sources of Inspiration,” and my lecture called “Change is Good.”

 I have retired from my role as a volunteer Teaching Assistant in the Textile Classes in the Art Department at San Francisco State University and now teach textile classes through Osher Lifelong Learning Institute in the College of Creative Arts at San Francisco State university.

-DE YOUNG MUSEUM PANEL DISCUSSION: I will have the honor of representing the Craft of Textiles in The Artists Speak about Contemporary Craft, an illustrated lecture and panel discussion of the 5 media represented at the De Young Museum.
-The public is invited to attend this presentation, which is designed for the education of museum docents.
-Other participants are Clifford Rainey – glass, John Toki – clay, Barbara Holmes – wood, and Jack Da Silva – metal.
+DE YOUNG MUSEUM PANEL DISCUSSION: I had the honor of representing the Craft of Textiles in The Artists Speak about Contemporary Craft, an illustrated lecture and panel discussion of the 5 media represented at the De Young Museum.
+The public was invited to attend this presentation, which was designed for the education of museum docents.
+Other participants were Clifford Rainey – glass, John Toki – clay, Barbara Holmes – wood, and Jack Da Silva – metal.